embrace scotland logo

 Open all year with flexible arrival and departure days from end of October to end of March

-Bookings made within 28 days of arrival enjoy a 20% late availability discount on full week prices.
+Late Availability: bookings made within 28 days of arrival enjoy a 20% late availability discount as shown below.

 An upside down house.
 Open plan living area upstairs and bedroom and shower room below.
 Beds are zip-linked giving option of super-king double or single beds.